yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 Duration: 30 minutes

 In this exercise, you will deploy Windows Server Active Directory configured for resiliency using Azure Managed Disks and Availability Sets in the primary region.
-You will then deploy additional domain controllers in a second region for future expansion of Litware's Azure footprint.
+You will then deploy additional domain controllers in a second region for future expansion of Contoso's Azure footprint.

 ### Task 1: Create Resilient Active Directory Deployment

-Tasks to complete
+#### Tasks to complete

--   Create two Domain Controllers (DCs) in the first region: LitwareDC01, LitwareDC02.
+-   Create two Domain Controllers (DCs) in the first region: ContosoDC01, ContosoDC02.

-Exit criteria
+#### Exit criteria

 -   The DCs should be configured for resiliency in availability sets and with managed disks.